Faculty Development Opportunities

 - Academic Strategic Career Planning

-For more information, please contact Frank Lovelock, Senior Consultant for Physician Leadership, Development, and Engagement at Frank.firstname.lastname@example.org or at 413-794-9551.
+For more information, please email Frank Lovelock, Senior Consultant for Physician Leadership Development and Engagement, or phone him at 413-794-9551.

 Any Baystate employee who teaches residents, students, or colleagues, and who seeks to improve their teaching skills can apply for membership in one of the following roles: